 - Diagnose and treat most acute and chronic conditions;

-- Put you on sick leave if you're unable to go to work due to illness;
+- Put you on sick leave if you're unable to work for health reasons;

 - Give general disease prevention and health advice;